gorse-io/docs/src/chapter_1.md

 </details>

 - Download the SQL file [github.sql](https://cdn.gorse.io/example/github.sql) and import to the MySQL instance.
-This dataset consists of GitHub users, GitHub repositories and star records.
+This dataset consists of GitHub users, GitHub repositories and interactions between users and repositories.

 ```bash
 # Download sample data.